alexkuc/wordpress-ci/README.md

 - caching of Composer (`vendor` folder)
 - save/export of artifacts if CI tests fail (`wp-browser/tests/_output` folder)

 The Docker image is based off [visiblevc/wordpress-starter](https://github.com/visiblevc/wordpress-starter).
 The only difference between this image and the one this repository uses is the installation of [PDO driver](https://www.php.net/manual/en/ref.pdo-mysql.php) for MySQL which is necessary in order to configure [CodeCeption](https://github.com/visiblevc/wordpress-starter).
-Source code of the Docker image is available in the folder `docker-image-src`.
+Source code of the Docker images are available in the folder `docker-image-src`.
 This is provided in case you have security concerns in using my own image, so you can compile yours (don't forget to modify `docker-compose.yml` to use your own image).

 Please note that this is a very generic repository and for your specific needs you will probably need to adjust the configuration.
 Additionally, this repository was developed on Mac using [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_mac/) (**not** [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/)).
 For a comparison of differences, refer to this [link](https://docs.docker.com/docker-for-mac/docker-toolbox/).
 As such, you may or may not need to adjust the execution of scripts and `docker-compose.yml` depending on your specific Docker host implementation.